Addiction and recovery services

 The image that usually comes to mind when you hear the words “support group” or “recovery” is the “12 Step” model.
 And while many people find this program very helpful, at Mazzoni we recognize there are many different pathways to recovery.
 We respect each individual’s hopes and desires for a new life and work collaboratively with them to reach those goals.

 Many who attend our groups find that staying totally clean from all substances works best for them, but we don’t believe there is simply “one” way to reach and maintain recovery.

 Our goal is to provide a safe space for LGBTQ people to explore, to ask questions, to consider the impact of their behavior, and (with the help of the group) to establish goals and practical strategies aimed at changing negative patterns and enhancing their overall health and well-being.

 Wednesday evening support group

 Getting started is fast and easy.
-To begin seeing a therapist, please call our Intake Specialist AJ Jones at 215-563-0652, ext 248.
+To begin seeing a therapist, please call our Intake Specialist Amy Tarr at 215-563-0652, ext 248.
 We will connect you with a therapist as soon as possible who will work with you to assess your needs and offer the best possible resources for support.
 You can attend our recovery support groups at any time and you do not need to be in therapy with us to do so.